Admissions

 Selection

-We do not solely rely on their academic performance in entrance assessments, although it is important that we can meet the needs of all pupils.
-We must also feel reasonably sure that we are able to educate and develop the prospective pupil to the best of his or her potential and in line with general standards achieved by the pupils’ peers, so that there is every chance that the pupil will have a happy, fulfilling and successful school career.
+Although we do not solely rely on their academic performance in entrance assessments, it is important that we can meet the needs of all pupils.
+We must also feel reasonably sure that we are able to educate and develop the prospective pupil to the best of his or her potential and in line with general academic and behavioural standards achieved by the pupils’ peers, so that there is every chance that the pupil will have a happy, fulfilling and successful school career.
 These aims must continue to be met throughout the pupil’s time at the school.

 It is necessary, therefore, that a pupil is meeting their academic age-related expectation at their current setting.